go-kivik/kivik/doc/COMPATIBILITY.md

     a JS function.
 This feature is scheduled for removal from PouchDB (into a plugin), but until then, this functionality can still be used via the Query() method, by passing a JS function as an option.
+18. <a name="pouchViews"> Only queries against defined design documents are supported.
+That is to say, providing raw JS functions is not supported.
+If you need this, please create an issue to make your case.

 ## HTTP Status Codes